lechu445/LightXmlWriter/README.md

 * LightXmlWriter contains more overloads of methods

-The overload accepts int, double, bool, ReadOnlySpan&lt;char&gt; (only in .NET Core), char[] etc.
+The overloads accept int, double, bool, ReadOnlySpan&lt;char&gt; (only in .NET Core), char[] etc.
-You can even use overload that uses Action on TextWriter, so you can have all control!
+You can even use overload that uses Action on TextWriter.

 * WriteEndElement must have name of the element